OpenZWave/node-openzwave-shared/README.md

 Z-Wave network from JavaScript.

 It is currently able to scan a Z-Wave network, report on connected devices, monitor the network for changes, and has rudimentary write support.
+Initial support for management functions is included.
+Stay tuned, work in progress!

 *Important notice*
 This fork uses OpenZWave as a *shared library*, so you need to have